-The proposed text amendments to HMC Section 10-1.2750 are exempt from the California Environmental Quality Act (CEQA) under the "common sense" exception set forth in CEQA Guidelines Section 15061(b)(3) because it can be seen with certainty that there is no possibility that the action may have a significant effect on the environment.
-The proposed Text Amendments to the Zoning Ordinance will relax the required ratio of food-to-alcohol sales at full-service restaurants from 60:40 to 50:50; change the definition of "full-service restaurant" to include arrangements wherein separate entities own the food service and alcohol beverage service components of the establishment and allow kitchens to be built in freestanding structures that comply with all applicable development standards of the underlying zoning, modify the hours when such restaurants can offer "happy hour" discount pricing, and require all establishments that are permitted to sell alcohol for on-site consumption to provide information to patrons on safe alternatives for getting home in the event they become too intoxicated to drive themselves.
+The proposed text amendments are exempt from the California Environmental Quality Act (CEQA) under the "common sense" exception set forth in CEQA Guidelines Section 15061(b)(3) because it can be seen with certainty that there is no possibility that the action may have a significant effect on the environment.
+The proposed Text Amendments to the Zoning Ordinance will: relax the required ratio of food-to-alcohol sales at full-service restaurants from 60:40 to 50:50; change the definition of "full-service restaurant" to include arrangements wherein separate entities own the food service and alcohol beverage service components of the establishment; allow kitchens to be built in freestanding structures that comply with all applicable development standards of the underlying zoning, modify the hours when such restaurants can offer happy hour discount pricing; and require all establishments that are permitted to sell alcohol for on-site consumption to provide information to patrons on safe alternatives for getting home in the event they become too intoxicated to drive themselves.